WayfaringBloke/dnd/writing/msns/1_Deli.md

 - Has 3 gangsters in there trying to get gems out of the bellies of pigs, cows, and fish.
 - Blood spilled everywhere
 - All 3 are wearing the white clean suits, bloodied.
-- Carrying a large machete and d6a pistols
+- Carrying a large machete/axe (d8) and pistols (d6)
+- Shelves full of almost everything you saw on the menu, nothing is fresh prepared here.
+-

 # Assets